Harmelodic/harmelodic.github.io/docs/advice-and-research/guitar-pedalboard.md

 - Chorus
 - Phaser

+## Buffers & Impedance

+TL;DR: Buffers are useful.
+Putting a buffer at least at the _start_ and _end_ of your pedalboard ensures your signal strength is maintained between your guitar and your amp, and the clarity of the signal (the notes and tone) are minimally affected by the added impedance of the pedals.

+### Quick science lesson on impedance

+Electromagnets produce a magnetic field from an electric current.
+Changes to the current changes the magnetic field.
+Variable reluctance sensors (VR sensors) are the opposite: Creating an electric current from a changes in a magnetic field.

+Guitar pickups are VR sensors.
+The magnet in the pickup magnetises the string.
+Plucking the string changes the magnetic field which produces an electric current.
+Since the plucking of a string is a _wave_ it produces an alternating current (and therefore also an alternating voltage).
+The frequency of this alternating electric signal corresponds to the frequency of the note (The "A" above middle C = 440 Hz).

+Impedance is a measurement of "opposition to alternating current flow" and can be calculated as:

+> Impedance = Voltage / Current
+> where we measure the values of an alternating Voltage and Current at the "peaks" of the signal wave.

+Therefore, you can perceive impedance in two ways when it comes to electric guitar audio signals:

+1. The measurable impedance of any electric audio signal coming as an _**output**_ from a source (e.g. a guitar or pedal output).
+2. The measurable impedance of any component that receives an electric audio signal as an _**input**_, like a pedal input or amp input.

+In order for an input to receive and handle a signal from an output, the impedance needs to match.
+We as guitarists / sound engineers don't need to do this, as "physics" does this for us by having the input reduce the Voltage or Current amplitude of the signal, to ensure the impedance matches.
+This is important for handling audio for two reasons:

+1. Different signal frequencies have different measurable impedances (because the ratio between Voltage and Current is different at different frequencies, because "physics").
+2. Audio processing gear produce sound based on the _Voltage_ frequency & amplitude of the signal, not the Current.

+In order to retain signal quality, we want to always reduce Current amplitude rather than Voltage, so the audio gear can receive the full amplitude signal.
+In order to ensure this for all frequencies, we need to ensure that output signals have a much lower impedance than the component input will receive.

+If we don't do this, the physics of this "impedance-matching" results in the Voltage being changed which affects signal quality and tone.
+Typically feeding a higher impedance output signal into a lower impedance component results in the signal becoming weaker and the higher pitches of our guitar sound being diminished and a "warmer" but less "clear" tone produced - as you find with a guitar with passive pickups which produce a high impedance output.

+### Buffers reduce output impedance

+Buffers take a signal with high impedance and convert it to a signal with low impedance, by boosting the Current amplitude (and usually leaving the Voltage amplitude untouched).

+A pedal with a buffer means that the pedal can have a high impedance input, but a low impedance output, which results in the quality of the signal to be retained as it passes through more pedals.

+You could have buffers on every pedal, but this is a bit overkill.
+Typically, having a buffer at the start of the signal chain ensures the signal has a low output impedance at the start and reduce the affect subsequent pedals will have on the signal as they add impedance.
+It is also common to have a buffer at the end of the pedalboard to ensure that the signal again has a low impedance before it is sent to the amp.

 ## Sources

 As well as just my own experience / knowledge, I also used a bunch of sources to put this page together: